davidtaing/portfolio/src/content/about.md

 title: "About Me"
 ---

+I spent 4 years working as a Property Manager in Real Estate and I made the decision to go all-in on Software Development.

 ## That's a bit different to Property Management.
 So why Software Development?

 That's a question that I get quite a lot.